phonegap/workshop-plugins/lesson3.md

 <!--## Demo - Data Passing
 TODO: are we showing this plugin - https://github.com/purplecabbage/phonegap-plugin-sidebar -->

+### Exercise 4
+1. Update your Cordova app to call the plugin's `echo` function
+2. Build and run your app

+        `$ phonegap run ios`
+        `$ phonegap run android`

+        or

+        `$ cordova platform add ios`
+        `$ cordova run ios`

+        `$ cordova platform add android`
+        `$ cordova run android`

+>If you're running on iOS, you can add the cordova-plugin-console olugin to see the logged output

 ### Bonus Exercise

-Update your plugin code to pass additional data round trip using the information learned thus far.
+Update your plugin signature to pass additional data using the information learned thus far.

+### Resources
+Check out the official [Apache Cordova Plugin Development Guide](http://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html) for more details on all of the above.

 <div class="row" style="margin-top:40px;">